-Runbooks, also known as playbooks, are traditionally defined as “a compilation of routine procedures and operations that the system administrator or operator carries out,” typically in relation to the operation of a computer system or network.
+Runbooks are traditionally defined as “a compilation of routine procedures and operations that the system administrator or operator carries out,” typically in relation to the operation of a computer system or network.
 Today’s runbooks are usually electronic, although paper runbooks that have to be updated by hand have been used for incredibly complex tasks, including landing on the moon!

-Automation runbooks like Cutover’s integrate with an organization’s tech stack to orchestrate complicated workflows and procedures, like operational resilience activities, application releases, cloud migrations, platform implementations, and more.
+Automation runbooks like Cutover’s integrate with an organization’s tech stack to orchestrate complicated workflows and procedures, like technology resilience activities, application releases, cloud migrations, platform implementations, and more.
 Let’s take a closer look at the basics of runbooks and how Cutover’s runbooks are different.

 What is a runbook?